• Skip to primary navigation

 • Turn off the flame, add cilantro and let the mixture cool.

-• Grind the mixture to a smooth or coarse paste, depending on ones preference.
+• Grind the mixture to a smooth or coarse paste, depending on one's preference.
 Use some water, if required.

 • Taste and adjust salt.
 If it is spicy hot, add some sesame or peanuts to reduce the heat.

 • Transfer to a bowl and serve with dosa idli or rice.
-If serving with rice, can add some chopped onion.
+If serving with rice, you can add some chopped onion.

-• Chutney stays good for 4-5 days to upto a week in the refrigerator.
-If adding chopped onions, consume with in a day or two.
+• Chutney stays good for 4-5 days to up to a week in the refrigerator.
+If adding chopped onions, consume within a day or two.

 • I normally do not temper the chutney after it is prepared.
-For nice presentation, make a tempering with some oil, dry chili, cumin, mustard, curry leaves, turmeric and pour it over the chutney.
+For a nice presentation, make a tempering with some oil, dry chili, cumin, mustard, curry leaves, turmeric and pour it over the chutney.
 If tempering the chutney, use less oil to roast the vegetables.

 Reader Interactions